EOLab-HSRW/Data_Logger/Liquid_Level_Sensor/readme.md

-# Data Logger Modification
+# Modified Data Logger / Addition of the Liquid Level Sensor

-## RS485 Liquid Level Sensor (S-YW-01B)
+## RS485 Liquid Level Sensor

 ### Overview
-The **RS485 Liquid Level Sensor (S-YW-01B)** is a high-precision sensor designed for measuring liquid levels.
-It communicates using the **Modbus-RTU protocol** and is suitable for various applications, including:
+The **RS485 Liquid Level Sensor** is a high-precision sensor designed for measuring liquid levels.

-- Reservoir and deep well monitoring
-- Wastewater treatment
-- River and marine monitoring
-- Tank level measurement

 ### Features
 **Anti-corrosion material** – Durable and resistant